codelibs/nekohtml/trunk/README.txt

 The default target will build the entire package.

 To build NekoHTML, you need Ant and Xerces2.
-The first time you try to build, it will attempt to download the necessary packages.
-If you already have Xerces and want to avoid this step, place the Xerces jar files in the lib/ directory.
+Place the Xerces jar files in the lib/ directory.

 Documentation
 -------------